tdorssers/weather-station/README.md

 ## Base

 A barometric sensor is used to implement a simple weather forecasting algorithm by calculating Pa/h.
-Up to 16 remote AM2320 or DS18B20 sensors can transmit NRZ encoded packets with CRC data using 433MHz ASK/OOK modules connected to the hardware UART at 1200 baud.
+Up to 16 remote AM2320 or DS18B20 sensors can transmit NRZ encoded packets with CRC data using 433MHz ASK/OOK modules connected to the hardware USART at 1200 baud.
 Minimum and maximum temperatures and humidities are stored over a 24 hour period.

+It uses a speed optimized ILI9341 driver for AVR which implements graphics drawing primitives and uses openGLCD library fonts.

 ### Hardware